Machine processing methods increase occupational health and safety on a network operator’s construction sites

 Positive

-+ Heavy physical labour is completely eliminated
++ Heavy physical labor is completely eliminated

 + High working accuracy